Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 Defensive line

-This was the best game of the season for the defensive front as the additions of Carlos Dunlap and Snacks Harrison and the return of Rasheem Green and Benson Mayowa from injuries is beginning to really pay off.
+This was the best game of the season for the defensive front as the additions of Carlos Dunlap and Snacks Harrison and the return of Rasheem Green and Benson Mayowa from injuries are starting to make a significant impact.

-Dunlap had two sacks and three QB hits, while L.J.
+Dunlap made the biggest, with two sacks and three QB hits, while Harrison drew a hold on Arizona’s Justin Pugh in the second quarter and was part of a tackle trio with Poona Ford and Jarran Reed that clogged up running lanes most of the night as the Cardinals were held to just 3.2 yards per carry.

+And 2019 first-round pick L.J.
 Collier may have played his best game as a Seahawk.
-Collier got a sack on the second drive and drew a holding penalty in the end zone for a safety in the fourth quarter.
+Collier got a sack on the second drive and drew a holding penalty in the end zone for a safety in the fourth quarter

-Harrison drew a hold on Arizona’s Justin Pugh in the second quarter, indicative of the good play of the interior line, as the Cardinals were held to just 3.2 yards per carry.

 Grade: A